David Bonola: What we know about the man charged with Orsolya Gaal’s murder

 David Bonola, 44, killed Orsolya Gaal in a crime of passion, police sources say

-The handyman charged with the murder of New York mother of two Orsolya Gaal was in a romantic relationship with her, police sources say.
+The handyman charged with the murder of New York mother of two Orsolya Gaal was in a romantic relationship with her, NYPD detectives say.

-David Bonola, 44, was arrested at 12.51am on Thursday and charged with murder, criminal tampering and criminal possession of a weapon, an NYPD spokesperson told The Independent.
+David Bonola, 44, was arrested at 12.51am on Thursday and charged with murder, criminal tampering and criminal possession of a weapon.

-Mr Bonola carried out “odd jobs” at the Forest Hills home where Ms Gaal lived with her husband and two teenage sons, and may have lived there for a time, 1010 Wins reported, citing law enforcement sources.
+Mr Bonola carried out “odd jobs” at the Forest Hills home where Ms Gaal lived with her husband and two teenage sons, police officers told a press conference Thursday.

 The NYPD said Mr Bonola was living at an address in 114th St in Richmond Hill, about 5km (3 miles) from the Juno St property where Ms Gaal was killed.

-Police sources have said Ms Gaal’s killer was likely familiar with the property, and may have let himself in through a back door.
+Police say Ms Gaal’s killer was familiar with the property, and may have let himself in through a back door.

-Law enforcement sources told CBS2 the alleged killer was Ms Gaal’s boyfriend, and described the killing as a “crime of passion”.
+Law enforcement confirmed he had been in an “intimate” relationship with Ms Gaal.

 Ms Gaal was stabbed 58 times in the neck, torso and arm, and suffered defensive wounds to her fingers and palm, according to the medical examiner’s office.